Understanding Peace and Honor on a Gettysburg Battlefield Tour

 “Who were the bad guys?”

-“Well that depends on what side you’re on.
+“Well, that depends on what side you’re on.

-Each thought they were fighting for greater good of their particular cause and so saw the other side as bad.
+Each thought they were fighting for the greater good of their particular cause and so saw the other side as bad.

 What’s important for you is to decide which side do you stand on?
 What do you believe in?
 How can you contribute to the greater good of all and operate from a place of compassion and tolerance?
-Can you take away your selfish interests enough to do this?
-Can you bring love, peace and compassion into your everyday life so battles like these are never necessary.”

-If you stand in the Gettysburg Battlefields and listen to the ghost’s echoes and feel the tranquil beauty of Mother Nature we can follow her calling – the only side we must all stand on is that of love, compassion and peace.
+If you stand in the Gettysburg Battlefields and listen to the ghost’s echoes and feel the tranquil beauty of Mother Nature we can follow her calling – the only side we must all stand on is that of love, compassion, and peace.

-Leave the past behind and the labels of good and bad and just invite in peace, love, quality and freedom.
+Leave the past behind and the labels of good and bad and just invite in peace, love, quality, and freedom.

 Understand there is abundance for all so we don’t need to fight over the power for it.